opensearch-project/neural-search/release-notes/opensearch-neural-search.release-notes-2.4.0.0.md

 ### Bug Fixes

-* Update the model function name from CUSTOM to TEXT_EMBEDDING as perthe latest changes in MLCommons [#17](https://github.com/opensearch-project/neural-search/pull/17)
+* Update the model function name from CUSTOM to TEXT_EMBEDDING as per the latest changes in MLCommons [#17](https://github.com/opensearch-project/neural-search/pull/17)
 * Fix the locale changes from locale.default to locale.ROOT to fix the tests failing on Windows [#43](https://github.com/opensearch-project/neural-search/pull/43)

 ### Infrastructure